Masked gunman who killed beloved convenience store owners still on the run

 "So I got in my car.
 I drove up there and an officer approached me, and he basically told me what happened," he said.

-For more than two years now, Detective Gary Hutchens has worked to build a profile of the killer or killers.
+For more than two years now, detective Gary Hutcheson has worked to build a profile of the killer or killers.
 First, he believes they are local.

 "There was a shortcut path that came through these trees, and through this lot over here only people who live in the neighborhood would know about this trail and that it was here," said Det.
 Hutchens.